Undergraduate Advising FAQs

 - Submit your RTF to the Advising Center before the end of the eighth week of the semester.

-Some courses throughout GW utilize a Waitlist.
+Most courses throughout GW utilize a Waitlist.
 This means that if a course is closed, students may place themselves on the waitlist.
 When a student drops the course, that seat becomes available to the student at the top of the waitlist.
 If you are offered a seat, you will receive an email from the Registrar Office.
 You must claim your seat within 24 hours, or your seat will be offered to the next person on the waitlist and you will be dropped from the waitlist.

 Complete information on how waitlists for courses work can be found on the Registrar’s website here.
 Professors cannot override the waitlist.
 If a course is waitlisted, students’ only option is to register for a spot on the waitlist; talking with the professor will not by-pass the list.